Gr\"obner cells of punctual Hilbert schemes in dimension two: Plane curve singularities

-There is another approach, adjusted directly to quasi-homogeneous plane curve singularities.
-Its aim is to eliminate the non-trivial combinatorics of the Gr\"obner decomposition of $Jac$ (Family 0).
+{\sf Using different orderings.} There is another approach, adjusted directly to quasi-homogeneous plane curve singularities.
+Its aim is to eliminate the non-trivial combinatorics of the Gr\"obner decomposition of $Jac$ (Family 0) and other Lusztig-Smelt-Piontkowski cells.
 Given $a,b\in \Z_+$ such that $gcd(a,b)=1$, one introduces the {\it valuation\,} $\nu(y)=a$, $\nu(x)=b$ in $\C[[x,y]]$.
-Then the {\it weighted Gr\"obner basis\,} and the corresponding $\tilde{I}_0$ are defined when we first order monomials with respect to $\nu$ (the smallest $\nu$ first), and then with respect to our usual Gr\"obner ordering $\{x^\infty\!<\!y\}$ if $\nu$ coincide.
+Then the {\it weighted Gr\"obner basis\,} and the corresponding $\tilde{I}_0$ are defined when we first order monomials with respect to $\nu$ (the smallest $\nu$ first), and then with respect to our usual Gr\"obner ordering $\{x^\infty\!<\!y\}$ if their $\nu$ coincide.
 This leads to a variant of the {\em wall crossing\,}, where the ratio $a/b$ serves as the {\em stability condition\,}.
 We will not discuss here the corresponding theory; the approach from \cite{BB}-\cite{MO} can be used.
 Let us give one example.
+0.2cm